 Why study Portuguese at Oxford?

 In Oxford, Portuguese is taught in a small, but growing sub-faculty.
 Our students feel part of a special community, as they have language classes, lectures, and tutorials with their peers studying Portuguese from across the university.
-Unlike at most universities, here you can study Portuguese on its own, in combination with any of the languages offered at Oxford, or in the Joint Schools with English, History, Modern Middle Eastern Languages, Philosophy, or Classics.
+Unlike at most universities, here you can study Portuguese in combination with any of the languages offered at Oxford, or in the Joint Schools with English, History, Modern Middle Eastern Languages, Philosophy, or Classics.
 We have specialists who cover literature from the Medieval period to the Present day, encompassing Portugal, Brazil, and Portuguese-speaking Africa.
 Native speakers from Portugal and Brazil provide expert language teaching at all levels.